Near-Optimal Learning of Extensive-Form Games with Imperfect Information: Counterfactual Regret Minimization

 \end{corollary} Corollary~\ref{corollary:cfr-pac} shows that Balanced CFR requires $\tO(H^4(XA+YB)/\eps^2)$ episodes for learning an $\eps$-NE, which is $H$ times larger than Balanced OMD but otherwise also near-optimal with respect to the lower bound (Theorem~\ref{theorem:lower-bound}) modulo an $\tO({\rm poly}(H))$ factor.
 This improves significantly over the current best sample complexity achieved by CFR-type algorithms, which are either ${\rm poly}(X, Y, A, B)/\eps^4$~\citep{farina2021model}, or potentially ${\rm poly}(X, Y, A, B)/\eps^2$ using the MCCFR framework of~\citep{lanctot2009monte,farina2020stochastic} but without any known such instantiation.

 \paragraph{Overview of techniques} The proof of Theorem~\ref{theorem:cfr} (deferred to Appendix~\ref{appendix:proof-theorem-cfr}) follows the usual analysis pipeline for MCCFR algorithms that decomposes the overall regret $\wt{\Reg}_T$ into combinations of immediate counterfactual regrets $\Reg^{\imm, T}_h(x_h)$, and bounds each by regret bounds (of the regret minimizer $R_{x_h}$) plus concentration terms.
-We adopt a sharp application of this pipeline by using a tight counterfactual regret decomposition (Lemma~\ref{lemma:cfr-regret-decomposition}), as well as using the balancing property of $\mu^{\star, h}$ which yields sharp bounds on both the regret and concentration terms (Lemma~\ref{lemma:cfr-bias1}-\ref{lemma:cfr-regret}).
+We adopt a sharp application of this pipeline by using a tight counterfactual regret decomposition (Lemma~\ref{lemma:cfr-regret-decomposition}), as well as using the balancing property of $\mu^{\star, h}$ to bouund both the regret and concentration terms (Lemma~\ref{lemma:cfr-bias1}-\ref{lemma:cfr-regret}).
+We remark that the way Algorithm~\ref{algorithm:cfr} uses the balanced policy $\mu^{\star, h}$ in both the sampling step (by \emph{concatenating} with the current policy $\mu^t$) and as the learning rate (for the Hedge regret minimizer $R_{x_h}$~\eqref{equation:cfr-hedge}) is novel, and required for the above sharp analysis.

+We remark that our techniques can also be used for analyzing CFR type algorithms in the full-feedback setting.
+Concretely, we provide a sharp $\cO(\sqrt{H^3\lone{\Pi_{\max}}\log A\cdot T})$ regret bound for a ``vanilla" CFR algorithm in the full-feedback setting, matching the result of~\citep[Lemma 2]{zhou2020lazy}.
+For completeness, we provide a statement and proof of this result under our notation in Appendix~\ref{appendix:full-feedback}.

 \paragraph{Balanced CFR with Regret Matching} Many real-world applications of CFR-type algorithms use Regret Matching~\citep{hart2000simple} instead of Hedge as the regret minimizer, due to its practical advantages such as learning-rate free and pruning effects~\citep{tammelin2014solving,burch2019revisiting}.
 In Appendix~\ref{appendix:cfr-rm}, we show that Balanced CFR instantiated with Regret Matching enjoys $\tO(\sqrt{H^3XA^2T})$ ``regret'' and $\tO((H^4(XA^2+YB^2)/\eps^2)$ sample complexity for learning $\eps$-NE (Theorem~\ref{theorem:cfr-rm} \& Corollary~\ref{corollary:cfr-rm-pac}).
 The sample complexity is also sharp in $X,Y$, though is $A$ (or $B$) times worse than the Hedge version, which is expected due to the difference between the regret minimizers.